UNSW-Data-Soc/unsw-data-soc.github.io/contact.md

                 <br>
                 Hi!
 Whether you've got questions about DataSoc or just want to know more, feel free to reach out to us via the email below.
                 <br><br>
-                Stay update to date with us by subscribing to our newletter using the form on the right.
+                Stay update to date with us by subscribing to our newletter using the form on this page.
 We send bi-weekly news on events, workshops, and datathons run by DataSoc, blog posts published by our team, as well as carefully curated news from the wider data science community.
                 <br><br>
                 Be sure to check out our social media links!
                 <br><br>